TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 docker run --rm -it -p 8888:8888 tapis/jupyter

 ```
-We'll cover the `docker run` statement in more detail momentarily, but for now just know that it
+It should have started a single container from the `tapis/jupyter` image, which prints out a url to access the jupyter notebook from the browser.
-should have started a single container from the `tapis/jupyter` image, which prints out a url to access the jupyter notebook from the browser.
+You can copy paste this url in your browser and access the jupyter notebook.
+We will learn about Jupyter shortly in this tutorial.

 ###  Optional Exercises:
 ### Lecture: About Official Images